Installing Pivotal Platform on OpenStack

 - DHCP must be enabled in the internal network for the MTU to be assigned to the VMs automatically.

-- Review the Configuring PAS topic to adjust your MTU values.
+- Review Configuring PAS to adjust your MTU values.

 - Failure to configure your overlay network correctly could cause Apps Manager to fail since applications will not be able to connect to the UAA.

 Note: If you are using IPsec, your resource usage will increase by approximately 36 bytes.
-View the Installing IPsec topic for information, including setting correct MTU values.
+For more information, including information about setting correct MTU values, see Installing IPsec in the IPsec documentation.

 To install Pivotal Platform on OpenStack with the PAS runtime, do the following: